Welcome to today's edition of the Rush 24-7 podcast.

 Right.

-There were things that around here, people I I didn't talk about it because I frankly wasn't aware of it.
+People, I didn't talk about it because I frankly wasn't aware of it.

-Nobody they were gingerly tiptoeing around me about something going wrong with your voice, and I was blaming it on audio equipment.
+Nobody, they were gingerly tiptoeing around me about something going wrong with your voice, and I was blaming it on audio equipment.

-We had at the time there were some stations using a thing called a cash box.
+We had at the time, there were some stations using a thing called a cash box.

-And it turned out I was losing my voice and I was losing the ability to hear myself, and that's why the voice was uh going all over the place.
+And it turned out I was losing my voice and I was losing the ability to hear myself.

 And I've always tried to mimic people as a way of telling people what somebody said rather than just read quotes from them.

-That's amazing.
+It's amazing.

-You're on a you're like a you're like a rich little almost.
+You're like a rich little almost.

-I mean, Whoa, no, no, no.
+Whoa, no, no, no.

-I'm not I I do two or three voices that are pretty good, but that's it.
+I do two or three voices that are pretty good, but that's it.

-I I can't do anybody I want to.
+I can't do anybody I want to.

-Uh can't do Obama.
+Can't do Obama.

-I I I could do Obama's inflections, but I couldn't do his voice.
+I could do Obama's inflections, but I couldn't do his voice.

-Uh I could do Edwards' inflections.
+I could do Edwards' inflections.

-I think that eh.
+I think that.

-But I can't, you know, I I can't I Paul Shanklin, the white comedian, a well-known white comedian that does our musical parodies here now.
+Paul Shanklin, the white comedian, a well-known white comedian that does our musical parodies here.

-There is a guy who's rich little.
+Now, there is a guy who's Rich Little.

 Yes.

-And Southeast Missouri has a notable dialect.
+And Southeast Missouri has a notable dialect, and it's called Southeast Missouri Twang.

-And uh it's not it's not uh it's not southern, but it's close.
+And it's not Southern, but it's close.

-Uh and some of them were nasal when they when they talk that way.
+And it sounds like people there say get and forget and yours, and some of them are very nasal when they talk that way.

-Uh Well uh no I can't change my voice now.
+Well, no, I can't change my voice now.

-I my voice used to not be what it is.
+My voice used to not be what it is.

 I learned to breathe diaphragmatically.

-Uh the the breathing process is crucial in a voice.
+The breathing process is crucial in a voice.

-The longer the pathway that your exhalations take during speech, the more resonant and rich uh and vibrant the voice will be.
+The longer the pathway that your exhalations take during speech, the more resonant and rich and vibrant the voice will be.

-Uh if somebody that breathes diaphragmatically, and you can you can hear a professional who breathes diaphragmatically because you'll hear a quick, and you'll see their stomach stick out when they breathe in.
+As opposed to if you just breathe through your throat only, you can sound this is exactly how you sound if you only if you stay if somebody that breathes diaphragmatically and you can you can hear a professional who breathes diaphragmatically because you'll hear a quick and you'll see their stomach stick out when they breathe in.

-So the way, you know, we in radio, ladies and gentlemen, we they're they're the newcomers and actually some veterans.
+So the way, you know, we in radio, ladies and gentlemen, we, there are newcomers and actually some veterans, we have a nickname for them.

-They're called Ron Radios, or pukers.
+They're called Ron Radios or pukers.

-Uh and you've heard them.
+And you've heard them.

-I w I was a Ron radio.
+I was a Ron Radio.

 That's not good.